 How to design?

-Whatever you do, schematic #1 is non-prefered since it has no ripple rejection ratio, but even 3dB GAIN.
-Such a schematic will only work with extremely quiet DC power supply, of the kind that many will find difficult to build.
-It is better is use schematic #2, since it's ripple rejection ratio is so high, you can do without electronic regulation.
+Whatever you do, schematic #1 has no preference, since it has no ripple rejection, but 3dB ripple GAIN (!!!).
+Such a schematic will only work with extremely quiet DC power supply, and yet not make ideal use of the tube still.
+It is much better to use schematic #2, since it's ripple rejection ratio is so high, you can do without electronic regulation.
 Simply a passive stabilized circuit will do the job.
 Like a plain C-R-C circuit is FINE already, and will outperform circuit #1 using an integrated circuit.
 So the difference between schematic 1 and 2 is 25dB less heater hum.

 You may object, schematic #2 can be achieved also with two centering resistors.
 This is true, but not quite.
 If you want really good centering, you will need very low values of those resistors, and they use considerably energy.
 This makes the power supply capacitors larger, the transformer also, and you have larger charge peaks for the capacitors, which will radiate into other parts of the amplifier.
 So the resistors are chosen often at a much higher value, to make things more practical.
 Then, in the end they become a bad compromise, and you loose the good rejection ratio you had in mind.
 Note, when they get too high, you also start to dump output signal in those resistors, as the anode signal must pass through them.
 So the amplifier gets less efficient.
 In a practical situation we talk about 0.3 Watt loss in a 300B Single Ended stage.
 Also the artificial center is connected via a resistive path, and all of this is not a clean and nice way.